yusi0928/Projects/README.md

 ### Project portfolio

-#### Here are some examples about how I use advanced data analytics to solve real life business challenges, including original coding and presentation documents.
+#### Here are some examples how I use advanced data analytics to solve real life business challenges, including original coding and presentation documents.

 ##### 1.Quantifying customer feedback, a case of hotel industry (Python)
 ###### - NLTK sentiment analysis